 For example, almost seven years ago I was single and going through a hard time.
-My then teen aged daughters literally bullied me into joining match.com, totally against my will.
+My adult daughter literally bullied me into joining match.com, totally against my will.
 I ‘met’ a few guys on there and they seemed nice enough, but none that I really felt a connection with.
 Mostly, I felt they were just players.
-My 30 day free trial was over and I was going to just delete my account when my girls absolutely challenged me into actually purchasing a membership.
-The next day I had a message from another member.
+My 30-day free trial was about over and I was going to just delete my account I had a message from a guy named Chris.

 We chatted via email and then on the phone.
 You can imagine my anxiety when it came time to actually meet in person!
 We met at a local coffee shop late one afternoon and I’d scheduled with my oldest daughter to call me in 45 minutes.
 If I said I Oh no, I’ll be right home!
 Then things weren’t going well.
 If I said something like, oh no problem, I’ll grab someone my way home, then it was going well.
 She called and laughed and teased me from the other end of that call while I was calmly saying, yeah I can stop and grab that on the way home.